Consolidated B-24 Liberator: Initial specifications

 The Liberator originated from a United States Army Air Corps (USAAC) request in 1938 for Consolidated to produce the B-17 under license.
-After company executives including President Reuben Fleet visited the Boeing factory in Seattle, Washington, Consolidated decided instead to submit a more modern design of its own.
+After company executives including President Reuben Fleet visited the Boeing factory in Seattle, Washington, Consolidated decided to submit a more modern design of its own.

 The new Model 32 combined designer David R. Davis's wing, a high-efficiency airfoil design created by unorthodox means, with the twin tail design from the Consolidated Model 31 flying boat, together on a new fuselage.
 This new fuselage was intentionally designed around twin bomb bays, each one being the same size and capacity of the B-17 bomb bays.

 In January 1939, the USAAC, under Specification C-212, formally invited Consolidated to submit a design study for a bomber with longer range, higher speed and greater ceiling than the B-17.
 The specification was written such that the Model 32 would automatically be the winning design.
 The program was run under the umbrella group, "Project A", an Air Corps requirement for an intercontinental bomber that had been conceived in the mid-1930s.
 Although the B-24 did not meet Project A goals, it was a step in that direction.
 Project A led to the development of the Boeing B-29 and Consolidated's own B-32 and B-36.